gundreyogeshreddy/Ansible_Project/README.md

-Task : Install and Start nginx on target server
+Task : Install and Start nginx on target server.
 I'm using MobaXterm terminal and below are the steps to run the nginx on target server,
 * Steps Completed in ANSIBLE_SERVER,
 * Install ansible and password less authentication required.